Restoule v Canada: Arguments

 Restoule v.
 Canada centered around interpreting two treaties, the Robinson Huron Treaty and the Robinson Superior Treaty, both from 1850.
 The case was brought to the Ontario Superior Court by the Huron and Superior Anishinaabe.
 The Huron and Superior Anishinaabe argument stated that the signatory first nations of the treaty are entitled to an increased annuity as the terms of the treaty state that the tribes are entitled to a share of revenues from the surrendered territories adjusted for an increase in revenues on that surrendered territory.
 The Anishinaabe argued that the Crown has a responsibility to increase annuity payments, as outlined in the Robinson Treaties that the Crown must act in good faith and is required to consult with the tribes in the future regarding the annuity payments.
 The plaintiffs pointed to the Skene letter to support their arguments, the letter stated that the Anishinaabe are entitled to an increase in annuities above the original $4.00 to $10.00 per person as the revenues for the Crown increased off of the surrendered land.

 When the Robinson treaties signed in 1850, the clauses outlined annuities of $4.00 but did not outline a process for increasing the annuities.
 The Crown's argument deliberated on the amount of annuities owed to the Anishinaabe by the crown as outlined in the Robinson treaties.
 The Crown's argument stated a cap on annuities.
 The reasoning was the Anishinaabe leadership failed to articulate their claim that the crown promised to increase annuities from $4.00.
 The argument stated that the Anishinaabe did not have a sufficient legal understanding to make a claim for an increase.

-Ontario Superior Court of Justice claims that the Anishinaabe at the time of the treaty understood there to be a cap of $4.00 per person.
+The Ontario Superior Court of Justice claims that the Anishinaabe at the time of the treaty understood there to be a cap of $4.00 per person.
 The Ontario Superior Court also argues that the Skene letter and subsequent documentation does not support the Anishinaabe's claim that the Crown is obligated to raise the annuity payments.